-- > Be provided in an integrated setting if possible. - > Make reasonable accommodations unless a modification would result in an undue hardship to the institution, or a fundamental alteration of the services provided. - > Furnish auxiliary aids and services, when necessary. - > Remove architectural and structural communication barriers in existing facilities when readily achievable. - > Provide readers, note-takers and tutors as required.
+- > Be provided in an integrated setting if possible. - > Make reasonable accommodations unless a modification would result in an undue hardship to the institution or would result in a fundamental alteration of the services provided. - > Furnish auxiliary aids and services, when necessary. - > Remove architectural and structural communication barriers in existing facilities when readily achievable. - > Provide readers, note-takers and tutors as required.